 My best advice is to get to know your printer and printer settings.
 Which way to put the paper in – right side up, upside down, where is the top, where is the side?
 How many pages can you print before it starts eating paper?

 Absolutely, and it’s easier than you think!
-My files and most others you’ll find for download are going to be in PDF form.
+Most printable planner inserts will be in a downloadable PDF file.
 When you’re printing a PDF from Adobe Reader, it’s very easy to resize for A5 from letter sized printables.

 For PC users only.
 I don’t know how Macs work.
 You guys living the iLife are on your own.
+Maybe ask Siri?

 - Open the PDF file in Reader.
 Right click the file>Open with>Reader